brndnmtthws/brndn-io/content/posts/authenticity/index.md

 ## Authenticity as a Relationship Filter

-One of authenticity's most valuable functions involves its natural filtering effect on relationships.
-By expressing yourself genuinely (with appropriate consideration for context and others' feelings), you naturally attract people who appreciate your authentic self while creating distance from those who prefer performance over genuine connection.
+Authenticity has a way of sorting people.
+If you express yourself honestly, with some care for context and other people's feelings, the people who like the real you tend to stick around.
+The ones who need a performance usually don't.

-Over time, this filtering mechanism creates a community aligned with your values and comfortable with appropriate honesty—a powerful foundation for meaningful relationships built on mutual understanding rather than managed impressions.
+Over time, that leaves you with people who can handle some honesty and don't need you to keep managing how you come across.

 ## Finding Balance in Different Contexts